Meringue-Rouge/Bakin-Template-Event-Maker/README.md

 - Importing custom events (partial) without a template, generating templates based on comments in the event

 # Tested parameter generation types from an exported event
-- Item variable
+- Items (parameter lets you select an item for events that give / take items)
+- Switches (toggle on/off an existing global or cross-save switch, and "check for switch" event)
-- Money
+- Money (add or subtract money)
-- EventSheet graphics (using G#keywords)
+- EventSheet graphics (using G#keywords, one per non-parallel sheet that you wish to change the graphics for)

 # Usage:
 - Create an event in Bakin.